 What would you like to do in the future with your training?

-Shakara: I would like to continue to work in the industry and become more experienced in my current role and explore project management.
+Shakara: I would like to continue working in the industry.
+I’d like to become more experienced in my current role and explore project management.

 Walid: I would like to become a crane driver and I’ve started to explore my options there.
 I plan to make sure I have the qualification and the experience needed before I’m 30. 🏗️